slarmoo/.github/profile/webFrameworks/react/vite/vite.md

 ## JSX vs JS

 The `Vite` CLI uses the `.jsx` extension for JSX files instead of the JavaScript `.js` extension.
 The Babel transpiler will work with either one, but some editor tools will work differently based upon the extension.
-For this reason, you should prefer `.jsx` for files that represent React components.
+For this reason, you should prefer `.jsx` for files that contain JSX.
 The developers at AirBNB had an interesting [conversation](https://github.com/airbnb/javascript/pull/985) on this topic that you might browse if you would like to consider the differing opinions on this subject.

 ## Building a production release

-Then you execute `npm run dev` you are bundling the code to a temporary directory that the Vite HTTP debugger loads from.
-When you want to bundle your application to a directory that you can deploy to a production environment you need to run `npm run build`.
-This executes the `build` script found in your `package.json` and invokes the `Vite` CLI. `vite build` transpiles, minifies, and injects the proper JavaScript, and then outputs everything to a deployment ready version contained in a subdirectory named `dist`, which is short for distribution.
+When you execute `npm run dev` you are bundling the code to a temporary directory that the Vite debug HTTP server loads from.
+When you want to bundle your application so that you can deploy to a production environment you need to run `npm run build`.
+This executes the `build` script found in your `package.json` and invokes the `Vite` CLI. `vite build` transpiles, minifies, injects the proper JavaScript, and then outputs everything to a deployment ready version contained in a distribution subdirectory named `dist`.

 ```sh
 ➜  npm run build